Norris1z/react-native-navigations-apps/README.md

 Open & Navigate With External Navigation Apps (Waze,GoogleMaps,iOS Maps) from react native

 ## Description
-This package is a solution to open and use the navigation apps from your react-native app for now its only support waze google maps and ios maps for ios devices
+A react native component for using navigation apps like waze google maps and ios maps to navigate by address or latitude and longitude

 ## Example